 Tomatoes are one of the plants that represent summer.
-The aroma, the bright colours, and the yummy taste all remind us of a sunny summer day.
-Gardeners often can’t wait to start growing them.
-Today we want to talk about how to grow tomatoes indoors.
-Can you, should you, and how to do it.
+The aroma, the bright colors, and the yummy taste all remind us of a sunny summer day.
+Gardeners often can’t wait to start growing tomato seedlings.
+Today, we want to talk about how to grow tomatoes indoors.
+Can you, should you, and how do you do it?
+Here’s a complete guide on how to grow tomatoes indoors.

 Can you grow tomatoes indoors?

 Tomatoes also grow well from cuttings.
-If you don’t have room for a tree, but want to grow the same great variety continually, just take a cutting to start a new plant whenever the old one outgrows your room.
+If you don’t have room for a tree but want to grow the same great variety continually, take a cutting from the existing plant to start a new plant whenever the old one outgrows your room.

-Tomatoes are pollinated by wind, just checking the plant every few days is enough to achieve pollination.
+Tomatoes are pollinated by wind.
+Checking the plant every few days is enough to achieve pollination.

-We have grown tomatoes indoors for a few years now, and we can assure you it really does work well.
+We have grown many heirloom varieties with the best indoor results, and we can assure you it works well.

 Why grow tomatoes indoors?

-Living in a cold, northern climate means we have to endure long, cold winters.ย With frost possibility till late May, it seems like our winter does last 9 months.
+Living in a cold, northern climate means we have to endure long, cold winters.
+With frost possibility till late May, it seems our winter lasts nine months.
 We can’t wait for spring.
 We want to start planting.
 We want to grow a garden.
-It might just be one plant or a whole indoor garden, but it is so fun to have a bit of summer indoors.
+It might just be one plant or a whole indoor garden; it is so fun to grow indoor plants.
+Growing tomatoes indoors is a great alternative to starting seeds for the growing season way too early.

 Another reason to grow an indoor garden is extreme weather conditions outdoors.
-For us it is the cool and short summer, for you, it might be extreme heat… too much rain… hail… you get the idea.
-In order to grow tomatoes earlier and enjoy them longer, we grow some of them indoors.
+For us, it is a cool and short summer; for someone in a warm climate, it might be extreme heat… too much rain…, and hail… you get the idea.
+In order to grow tomatoes earlier and enjoy the delicious fruit longer, we grow some of them indoors.
+Also, if you do not have any outdoor space to grow tomatoes, your best bet to still enjoy homegrown fresh tomatoes is to grow them indoors.

 How to grow the same tomato plant indoors and outdoors

 You can grow tomatoes indoors for part of their life.
-Note, I’m not talking about seedlings, rather about mature plants.
-For this, you need to plant the tomato plant in a movable container.
-It can be a pot or a grow bag.
+Note: I’m not talking about seedlings but rather about mature plants.
+You need to plant the tomato plant in a movable container for this.
+Use larger pots or grow bags.

-However, do not expect the plant to grow as quickly as it would outdoors.
-Also, especially if it is a determinate plant, it will be done at about mid-summer.
-But, now you can start a new plant from cutting and have it ready for the fall indoor garden.
+However, do not expect the indoor tomato plant to grow as quickly as it would outdoors.
+Also, especially determinate tomatoes will be done producing fruit at about mid-summer.
+At this point, you can start a new plant from cutting and have it ready for the fall indoor garden season.

-Bringing in a plant in the fall and prolonging its life indoors, is another option.
-As I explain above it can be grown in the same pot from a cutting.
-If you bring a plant in, in the fall make sure not to take in many bugs as well.
+Bringing in a plant in the fall and prolonging its life indoors is another option.
+As I explained above, it can be grown in the same pot from a cutting.
+If you bring a mature plant indoors in the fall, ensure that it does not take in many bugs.
 I find that it helps not to wait till the weather gets cold but to bring the plant in earlier in the fall.
-When the weather changes bugs seek hiding places and they love container.
+When the weather changes, bugs seek hiding places and love containers.
 So bring your plant in before that happens.

-Personally, we do not move plants in and out any longer.
-We grow tomatoes indoors year-round at big south-facing windows.
-We often call our window room a greenhouse, but technically it is not.
+Personally, we do not like to move plants in and out.
+We have grown tomatoes indoors year-round at big south-facing windows.
+We often call our window room a greenhouse, but technically, it is not.
 Those are just windows we grow plants at.
 A sunroom or a bay window would also work very well.

-Tomatoes are a summer crop and need lots of sunlight in order to grow and produce fruit.
-If they do not have enough sun hours, the plants will not die but will not produce good fruit either.
+Tomatoes are a summer crop that needs full sun to grow and produce fruit.
+If they do not have enough hours of light, the plants will not die but will not produce good fruit either.

-From October 28 till February 14 our daylight is less than 10 hours.
-Calculate your gardenโsย โbelow 10 hour daysโ.
-Also often the much-needed winter sun is behind neighboring buildings and trees.
-Growing year round we can really see how much impact the โbelow 10 hour daysโ have.
+From October 28 till February 14, our daylight is less than 10 hours.
+Also, the much-needed winter sun is often behind neighboring buildings and trees.
+Growing year-round, we can see how much impact the “below 10-hour days” have.

-The best time to start growing indoor tomatoes is right at the edge of the 10 hour day.
-We would recommend using grow lights for the seedlings, to give them a healthy start.
+We would recommend using grow lights for the seedlings to give them a healthy start.
+To grow only with natural light, start growing indoor tomatoes right at the edge of the 10-hour day.
 Read more on how to start tomatoes from seeds.

-Just like for the outdoor garden, the seedling will be ready to be planted just before putting forth buds.
+Just like for the outdoor garden, the seedlings will be ready to be planted just before putting forth buds.
 (6-8 weeks after starting).
-After being transplanted the tomatoes plant can grow without grow lights at a sunny window if the daylight hours are 10 and more.
-A young plant in the middle of winter will get very leggy.
-However, a mature plant does survive the dark months quite well.
-See ourย Winter indoor garden update.
+After being transplanted, the tomato plant can grow without grow lights at a sunny south-facing window if the daylight hours are ten or more.
+A young plant in the middle of winter will get very leggy without bright light.
+However, a mature plant does survive the dark months quite well; for example, Winter indoor garden update.

 Learn more about additional light for an indoor edible window garden here.